Top Marketing Channels for eCommerce, the Best Ways to Drive Revenue

 Plan automated emails for your campaigns

-Email marketing automation is a great tool to utilize that can help you skyrocket your conversion rate.
-Automated emails can be triggered by a variety of events and conditions, including abandoned carts, first-time purchases, and more.
+Email marketing automation is a great tool to help you skyrocket your conversion rate.
+Various events and conditions can trigger automated emails, including abandoned carts, first-time purchases, and more.

 Make sure your newsletter is mobile-optimized

-A staggering 75% of Gmail users access their accounts on mobile devices, so if your emails aren’t mobile-optimized, you’re missing out on a huge chunk of potential conversions.
+A staggering 75% of Gmail users access their accounts on mobile devices, so if your emails aren’t mobile-optimized, you’re missing out on a massive chunk of potential conversions.

 Partnerships & Affiliate Marketing

 Affiliate marketing is a great cost-effective marketing channel that you should be utilizing for your eCommerce business.
-This form of advertising works like having your own group of promoters whose job is to get the word out about your products, and you only have to pay when you get results.
-Affiliates and partnerships utilize their own following on blogs, social media accounts, video streaming channels, and more to talk about your company and its products to an audience that trusts them and their opinions.
+Affiliates and partnerships employ their following on blogs, social media accounts, video streaming channels, and more to talk about your company and its products to an audience that trusts them and their opinions.
+This form of advertising works like having your group of promoters who aim to get the word out about your products, and you only have to pay when you get results.

 How to do it right: